 Bold Earth has the responsibility to carefully qualify, select, train and supervise trip leaders who embrace their guardianship responsibility while engaging the passion of our students for adventure camp travel.
 Bold Earth leaders carry on our hard-won reputation for excellence which began in 1976.
 Trip leaders are highly motivated role models with extensive experience working with teenagers.
 Trip leaders are certified in the highest levels of Wilderness First Responder, CPR and Red Cross Lifeguard training; 90 hours minimum of certification training.
-Wilderness First Responder is the definitive wilderness course in medical training, leadership, and critical thinking for outdoor, low-resource, and remote operating professionals and leaders.
+Wilderness First Responder is the definitive wilderness course in medical training, leadership, and critical thinking for outdoor, low-resource, and remote operating professionals.
 Over 50% of our leaders are return staff.
 Nearly all leaders have achieved their undergraduate degree.
 We select high achievers with a proven history of leadership with youth and an outstanding level of success in academics and community service.
 Leaders participate in an intensive one week trip leader training which focuses on safety systems, success working teenagers and leadership responsibility.
 Technical activities such as rock climbing and whitewater rafting are conducted by professional guides hired for their skill expertise.

 Visit Meet Our Leaders for more information.

 Well motivated students who are enthusiastic about adventure are required for Bold Earth to succeed.
 We also understand that each traveler is an individual with his or her own distinctive perspective and limitations.
 Three requirements help Bold Earth to assure a cohesive group:

 - Two adult references, including one from your school (completed online).